openid/connect-site/pages/index.markdown

 In order for the client to make an OpenID Connect request it needs to have the following information about the server:

  * `client identifier` - An unique identifier issued to the client to identify itself to the authorization server.
- * `client secret` - A shared secret established between the authorization server and client.
+ * `client secret` - A shared secret established between the authorization server and client used for signing requests.
- * `end-user endpoint` - The authorization server's HTTP endpoint capable of authenticating the end-user and obtaining authorization.
+ * `end-user authorization endpoint` - The authorization server's HTTP endpoint capable of authenticating the end-user and obtaining authorization.
- * `token endpoint` - The authorization server's HTTP endpoint capable of issuing tokens.
+ * `token endpoint` - The authorization server's HTTP endpoint capable of issuing access tokens.
  * `user info endpoint` - A protected resource that when presented with a token by the client returns authorized information about the current user.

 This information is either obtained by the client developer having read the server's documentation and pre-registered their application, or by performing [Discovery](#discovery) and a [Dynamic Association](#associations).